Decorah assault victim dies from injuries

-Two teenagers have been in custody in connection with the assault, Dalton Adam, 18, of Decorah, and Jacob Seelinger, 17, of Decorah.
+Two teenagers have been in custody in cwonnection with the assault, Dalton Adam, 18, of Decorah, and Jacob Seelinger, 17, of Decorah.
 They face charges of attempted murder, a Class B felony.

-But the case remains under investigation jointly by the Winneshiek County Sheriff’s Office, Winneshiek County Attorney’s Office, the Iowa State Attorney General’s Office, Iowa State Medical Examiner’s Office and Iowa Division of Criminal Investigation (DCI).
+But the case remains under investigation jointly by the Winneshiek County Sheriff’s Office, Winneshiek County Attorney’s Office, the Iowa State Attorney General’s Office, Iowa State Medical Examiner’s Office and Iowa Division of Criminal Investigation.

-Any additional charges or amendments to the current charges will be handled by the Winneshiek County Attorney’s Office, deputies said.
+Any additional charges will be handled by the Winneshiek County Attorney’s Office, deputies said.

 Court records indicate deputies and medics were called to 1775 Old Stage Road and found Hanson with a bloody and swollen face.
 He was taken to a hospital for treatment.